 NEFCO is and has been involved in a number of activities specifically focused on climate change mitigation, including carbon and climate finance and also adaptation and sustainable development.

 Current key activities include the management of two carbon facilities NEFCO Carbon Fund (NeCF) and NEFCO Norwegian Carbon Procurement Facility (NorCaP) on behalf of public and private sector investors.
-NeCF and NorCaP currently represent a portfolio of 21 ongoing Clean Development Mechanisms (CDM) projects spread across different sectors in 9 countries.
+NeCF and NorCaP currently represent a portfolio of 18 ongoing Clean Development Mechanisms (CDM) projects spread across different sectors in 9 countries.
+These funds are currently in portfolio administration mode until final deliveries after the end of 2020.

 NEFCO Carbon Fund

-Building on the capacity and competence through the management of the Baltic Sea Region Testing Ground Facility (TGF) , NEFCO established a global Public-Private Partnership carbon procurement vehicle: the NEFCO Carbon Fund (NeCF) in 2008.
-NeCF acquires greenhouse gas emission reductions under the Joint Implementation (JI) up to 2012 and the Clean Development Mechanism (CDM) up to 2020.
+Building on the capacity and competence through the management of the Baltic Sea Region Testing Ground Facility (TGF), NEFCO established a global Public-Private Partnership carbon procurement vehicle: the NEFCO Carbon Fund (NeCF) in 2008.
+NeCF acquires greenhouse gas emission reductions under the Joint Implementation (JI) up to 2012 and the Clean Development Mechanism (CDM) until the end of 2020.

 The fund’s public and private investors consist of European power utilities and Nordic governments.
 At its peak, NeCF was capitalised at EUR 165 million.
 After the market changes in 2011–2012, NeCF’s activities were consolidated and the active procurement paused.